Banking Regulation 2025

 • Banks should formulate and adopt a comprehensive compensation policy covering all their employees.
 This policy must cover aspects such as fixed pay, benefits, bonuses, guaranteed pay, severance packages, stocks, pension plans and gratuities.

-• Board of directors should set up a “nomination and remuneration committee” to oversee the framing, review and implementation of the bank’s compensation policy.
+• A board of directors should set up a nomination and remuneration committee to oversee the framing, review and implementation of a bank’s compensation policy.

-• For whole-time directors, CEOs and material risk-takers, banks should ensure compensation is adjusted for all types of risk.
-The Compensation Guidelines set out the compensation structure for full-time directors/CEOs/material risk-takers with the following components: fixed pay, variable pay.
+• For full-time directors, CEOs and material risk-takers, banks should ensure compensation is adjusted for all types of risk.
+The Compensation Guidelines set out the compensation structure for full-time directors/CEOs/material risk-takers with the following components: fixed pay and variable pay.

-• Members of staff engaged in financial and risk control should be compensated independently of the business areas they oversee, and commensurate to their key role in the bank.
+• Members of staff engaged in financial and risk control should be compensated independently of the business areas they oversee and commensurate with their key role in the bank.

 • Foreign banks operating in India under branch mode must submit a declaration to the RBI annually from their head office that their compensation structure in India complies with Financial Stability Board principles and standards.

-• Banks’ compensation policies are subject to supervisory oversight including review under Basel framework as per the Compensation Guidelines.
-Deficiencies observed has the effect of increasing the risk profile of the bank, consequences of which may include a requirement of raising additional capital if the deficiencies are very significant.
+• Banks’ compensation policies are subject to supervisory oversight including review under the Basel framework as per the Compensation Guidelines.
+Any deficiencies found will increase the risk profile of the bank.
+The consequences may also include a requirement for additional capital to be raised if the deficiencies are very significant.

-In India, the Prevention of Money-Laundering Act, 2002 (PMLA) provides the legal framework for anti-money laundering and countering financing of terrorism related requirements.
+In India, the Prevention of Money-Laundering Act, 2002 (the “PMLA”) provides the legal framework for anti-money laundering and countering financing of terrorism-related requirements.
 Under the PMLA, banks are required to follow customer identification procedures and monitor their transactions.
 The RBI has issued Know Your Customer Directions, 2016 (the “KYC Directions”), which lay down the AML/CFT requirements for banks.

 Some of the key requirements relating to anti-money laundering and counter-terrorist financing requirements under the KYC Directions are as follows.

-• Every bank which is part of a group, needs to implement group-wide programmes against money laundering and terror financing, including group-wide policies for sharing information required for the purposes of client due diligence and money laundering and terror finance risk management; such programmes need to include adequate safeguards on the confidentiality and use of information exchanged, including safeguards to prevent tipping-off.
+• Every bank which is part of a group, needs to implement group-wide programmes against money laundering and terror financing, including group-wide policies for sharing information required for the purposes of client due diligence and money laundering and terror financing risk management.
+The programmes need to include adequate safeguards on the confidentiality and use of information exchanged, including safeguards to prevent tipping-off.

-• Banks policy should provide a bulwark against threats arising from money laundering, terrorist financing, proliferation financing and other related risks.
-Banks may also consider adoption of best international practices taking into account the FATF standards and FATF guidance notes on managing risks better.
+• The bank policy should provide a bulwark against threats arising from money laundering, terrorist financing, proliferation financing and other related risks.
+Banks may also consider adopting international best practices taking into account the FATF standards and FATF guidance notes on managing risks better.

-• Banks also need to carry out “Money Laundering and Terrorist Financing Risk Assessment” exercise periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, countries or geographic areas, products etc.
+• Banks also need to carry out a “money laundering and terrorist financing risk assessment” exercise periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, countries or geographic areas, products etc.

-• The KYC Directions also lay down detailed requirements regarding customer acceptance policy, risk management, customer due diligence procedure, record management, among others.
+• The KYC Directions also lay down detailed requirements regarding customer acceptance policy, risk management, customer due diligence procedure and record management, among others.

-The Deposit Insurance and Credit Guarantee Corporation (DICGC), a wholly-owned subsidiary of the RBI administers the Deposit Insurance Scheme.
-Deposits such as savings, fixed, current, recurring, at all commercial banks including branches of foreign banks functioning in India, local area banks and regional rural banks are insured by the DICGC.
+The Deposit Insurance and Credit Guarantee Corporation (the “DICGC”), a wholly owned subsidiary of the RBI administers the Deposit Insurance Scheme.
+Deposits such as savings, fixed, current and recurring deposits at all commercial banks including branches of foreign banks functioning in India, local area banks and regional rural banks are insured by the DICGC.
 However, the following types of deposits are not insured:

 • deposits of foreign governments;